femboyfin/dbdideas/survivor_perks.md

 - Reduced Hook Aura reveal range to **48 meters** *(was 56)*
   - Prevents visual clutter and enables more accurate tracking in accordance with the above change.
 - Swapped Aura colors, highlighting Scourge Hooks in White and Normal Hooks in Yellow
-  - Keeps the hooks consistently colored with Scourge Hooks on killer.
+  - Keeps the hook color consistent with Scourge Hooks on killer.
 Currently this is inverted for Survivor which is weird.
 - Now permits seeing Scourge Hooks' white outline and smoky visual effect at all times
   - Allows you to identify if a Scourge Hook is in play and die away from them before a survivor has been picked up.